Quick Start

 Fast-LLM ships with a prepare

-command that'll download and preprocess the dataset for you.
-Run it like this:
+command that will download and preprocess the dataset for you.

 sbatch <<EOF